 - A financial power of attorney is a document your adult child can sign to give you permission to oversee their money.

-- A representative payee manages Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI) benefit payments for another person.
-Your child can ask for you to be their representative payee, so that you can help them manage their benefits to make sure their needs are met.
+- A representative payee is someone who manages Supplemental Security Income or Social Security Disability Insurance benefit payments for another person.
+Your child can ask for you to be their representative payee so that you can help them with their benefits to make sure their needs are met.

-- A Letter of Intent (LOI) is a living document that describes your child’s needs, wants, dreams, and everyday care.
-This is not a formal legal document, but could be used by a court to help understand your child’s desires.
+- A Letter of Intent is a living document that describes your child’s needs, wants, dreams and everyday care.
+This is not a formal legal document but could be used by a court to help understand your child’s desires.
 The information in the LOI is useful for your child’s caregivers and teachers.
 It also helps you explain your child’s needs in school meetings or doctor’s visits.

-- Guardianship gives you control over areas of your adult child’s life they are not able to safely manage on their own.
+- Guardianship gives you complete control over areas of your adult child’s life that they cannot safely manage on their own.
+You must declare your child incompetent to make these decisions for themselves.
 The court system grants and supervises guardianships.

-- You can find forms online to help you write these.
-You can find supported decision making forms from The Arc of Texas (in English) and Texas Council for Developmental Disabilities (in English).
-You can also search for power of attorney forms and living wills to get ideas.
-But be very careful about using Internet power of attorney and will documents.
+- You can find other instructions and forms online for the legal tools mentioned on this page to get ideas.
+But be very careful about using power of attorney and will-related documents you find on the Internet.
 These were not created with your family’s unique requirements in mind.
-If you already work with a lawyer, they might have standard forms to use.
+If you already work with a lawyer, they might have standard forms you can use.

 - Your child has to be 18 years old before they can sign their own legal documents.

-- For the court to recognize these forms, your child has to know what the documents mean, what they include, and how they work before signing them.
-If your child can not show that they understand what the documents mean then this is not a legal option for your child.
+- For the court to recognize these forms, your child has to know what the documents mean, what they include and how they work before signing them.
+If your child cannot show that they understand what a document means, it is not a legal option.

-- To know when and how to use a power of attorney or guardianship, see our page about Legal Options for Age 18 and Beyond.
+- To read some pros and cons from other parents on power of attorney, supported decision-making and guardianship, see our page on Legal Options for Age 18 and Beyond.

 Having the Right Legal Tools in Place Can Help You

-- Make sure your child stays eligible to get federal benefits.
+- Make sure your child is still able to get federal benefits.

 - Oversee your adult child’s medical care.